coverclock/com-diag-hazer/README.md

 actual magnetic compass bearing, but is only provided by GPS devices which also have a magnetic compass; otherwise it will be displayed as "0.000*M".
 The cardinal compass direction, e.g. "SE", is based on the true bearing.

+## Google Earth

+I had originally used Hazer with Google Earth.
+Google Earth only accepts GPS data on a serial port.
+So I processed the NMEA stream from a serial-attached GPS device using gpstool, then forwarded it via UDP datagrams to another gpstool, and used that gpstool to forward the NMEA stream across a second serial port to a host running Google Earth.
+But empirically and anecdotally, Google Earth appears to only accept serial input at 4800 baud.
+More recent GPS devices default to 9600 baud, and running the host-to-host serial port at 4800 (easily done with gpstool) results in the receiving host not being able to keep up.